 And it is just at the moment of mediation.
 But there are long-term effects as well.
 Even though we’re learning more and more every day, we still don’t know a lot.
 I will not bore you with more details on the brain waves and the activation of certain areas of the brain.
 If you’re interested in details how the brain reacts to meditation – there’s plenty of research for you to dig into:)

 What I will do though – I’ll share here the list of the:

 proven benefits of meditation

-In case you’re thinking of starting:) Here we go – meditation:
+In case I’ve managed to convince you to try 🙂 Here we go – meditation:

 - increases self-awareness